rackerlabs/design-system/_docs/style/focus-states.md

 There can be cases when both a parent element and a child element receive focus simultaneously.
 To visually distinguish between the parent and child focus, the child focus is styled differently.

-For example, with the search filter, the clear button (child) takes on a dotted, 2px rounded border with the standard Cyan 700 focus color.
+For example, with the search filter, the clear button (child) takes on a dotted, 2px rounded border with the standard `cyan 700` focus color.

 The focus color of the child element is independent and can be different than the focus color of its parent.